 - Bake 50 minutes, or until top is deep golden brown and a tester inserted in the center comes out clean.
 Let cool in pan 5 minutes, then flip out onto a wire rack to cool completely.

-- For the glaze, whisk together powdered erythritol and lemon juice until smooth.
-If too thin, add a bit more powdered erythritol.
+For the glaze, whisk together powdered Swerve and lemon juice until smooth.
+If too thin, add a bit more powdered Swerve.
 If too thick, at a bit more liquid.

 - Drizzle glaze over cooled cake.

 Serves 12.
 Each serving has a total of 7.6 g of carbs and 3.5 g of fiber.
 Total NET CARBS = 4.1 g.